 Hardshell Labs Inc.

 … is a Delaware C qualified for business in California.
 Hardshell’s mailing address is P.O.
 Box 362, Haines, AK 99827.
-For more information on Hardshell Labs, please e-mail your inquiry to Hardshell Labs.
+For more information please e-mail your inquiry to us.
 Thank you.

 Seeking out the desert tortoises which have charmed him for three decades, desert biologist Tim Shields has walked a number of miles equivalent to circumnavigating the Earth.
 Over thousands of days’ careful observation he has helped unlock secrets of tortoise biology which have allowed a deep understanding of tortoise ecology and may lead directly to the preservation of this bellwether species.
 Shields is an integral member of the scientific team that documented the tortoise’s decline and whose work led to its listing as a threatened species.

 Tim co-founded and for seven years was executive director of Takshanuk Watershed Council, a very successful watershed conservation and public education non-profit.
 He is also an accomplished wildlife artist, drama coach and morning host of a public radio show in his home town, Haines, Alaska.
 His artwork has appeared in numerous publications and prestigious traveling exhibitions.
 His perspectives on conservation biology have been quoted by BBC World News Update, Audubon magazine’s on-line article, “Meet the Bird Brainiacs: Common Raven” as well as its print editions, CNN, the Los Angeles Times Magazine and the Sierra Club.
 A chapter in a forthcoming book on desert conservation to be published by Death Valley National Park will present his prescriptions for ensuring the survival of the desert tortoise.
 He has also authored, co-authored and illustrated numerous scientific papers.

 Michael D. Austin is a cross-disciplinary strategic manager with long experience in start-ups and leading-edge projects of many firsts.
-He was present at Hardshell’s beginning and co-developed Hardshell’s plans about how to convert and scale its conservation strategies into sustainable market growth, and has also fielded and been co-developer of Hardshell’s media and social media strategies.
+He was present at Hardshell’s beginning and co-developed Hardshell’s ideas about how to scale its conservation strategies into sustainable market growth.
+He also fielded and been developer of Hardshell’s media and social media strategies.
 Michael resigned Hardshell’s board in Spring 2018.